zaranabhalala/Final_Web_Application/README.md

 1. Created a login and registration process that includes email verification.(Completed by Zarana Bhalala)
 * Login Process - Log into your account by entering your email address and password.
 * Registration Process - Create new account by clicking "Register" button and  submitting your account information.
-* Upon a register, user will receive a link to verify their login.
+* Upon a register, user will receive an Email with attached link to verify their login.
 Once the login is verified, the user will be able to login to view player's database.

 # Installation instructions
 ### Prerequisites:
-* Port 5000 and 3200 are free in system.
+* Port 5000 and 3200 are open to use in system.
 * Docker is installed and running.

 ### Steps: